• Skip to primary navigation

 Instructions

-• In a large bowl, cream together butter and sugars.
+• In a large bowl, add butter and sugars.
+Using a hand mixer or stand mixer, cream together until light and fluffy, about a minute.
 Add eggs, milk, and vanilla extract.
 Cream together until fluffy.

 • In a separate bowl, whisk (or sift) together the flour, cocoa powder, salt, and baking soda.

 • Cover bowl or wrap dough in wax paper.
-Chill for at 1 hour in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Chill for 1 hour in the refrigerator.
+Refrigerating helps the flavors meld and also creates a firm dough that's easier to roll into balls.

-• Remove dough from refrigerator and allow to sit at room temperature for 10 minutes.
-Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.
+• Remove dough from refrigerator.
+Scoop dough using a 1.5 tablespoon (medium) cookie scoop or shape by hand into 1 inch balls.
 Roll balls in the chopped pecans.

-• Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 8-10 minutes, or until tops have started to crack.
+• Place dough balls 2 inches apart on prepared baking sheet.
+Bake for about 8-10 minutes, or until tops have started to crack.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations